Terms of use¶

-- King’s College London ("the university") hosts the Research Computing Infrastructure ("the system") and provides an associated research computing service ("the service") for academic purposes, to support research, learning, and teaching.
-The service must be used responsibly, in accordance with the law and applicable university and NHS/NIHR policies in ways that do not bring the university or the BRCs into disrepute.
+1. King's College London ("the university") hosts the Computational Research, Engineering, and Technology Environment ("CREATE") infrastructure and provides an associated research computing service ("the service") for academic purposes, to support research, learning, and teaching.
+The service must be used responsibly, in accordance with the law and applicable university policies in ways that do not bring the university or other stakeholders into disrepute.
 The terms of use set out here stipulate the practices and constraints that apply when accessing and using the system.

-- students, researchers, academics, affiliates or staff who access and/or make use of the system.
+• students, researchers, academics, affiliates, staff or partners who access and/or make use of the system.

-- This document provides specific terms and conditions for use of the research computing infrastructure and service.
-There are other related policies, regulations, and specific subsidiary procedures covering a range of IT user- and research-oriented activities, which are aligned with this document, and that must also be adhered to (see Implied and related policies, below).
+3. This document provides specific terms and conditions for use of the research computing infrastructure and service.
+There are other related policies, regulations, and specific subsidiary procedures covering a range of IT user- and researcher-oriented activities, which are aligned with this document, and that must also be adhered to (see Implied and related policies, below).

-- This document, hosted at https://docs.er.kcl.ac.uk/CREATE/terms, represents the definitive and current effective version, superceding any previous versions.
+4. This document, hosted at https://docs.er.kcl.ac.uk/, represents the definitive and current effective version, superseding any previous versions.

 Usage of the system is guided by the principle of fair use.
 Beyond the division of resources by, e.g., hardware partitions on the HPC scheduler, which have restricted access, overall use of system resources is monitored and engineered to ensure that all users have a fair chance to access compute time and other resources, and that, where contention arises, no one user or group unfairly dominates usage.